Theta-Limited/OpenAthena-Legacy-Python/EIO_fetch_geotiff_example.md

-# Fetch geoTiff file from internet
+# Fetch GeoTIFF file from internet
 From python elevation API's [read the docs](http://elevation.bopen.eu/en/stable/quickstart.html#command-line-usage)

 ## Install
-clipping geoTiff files requires the python `elevation` package
+clipping GeoTIFF files requires the python `elevation` package

 This can be installed on most systems with the command `pip install elevation`, or alternatively `pip3 install elevation`